 |Power Supply||2 x AC power: 100-240 V, 50-60 Hz, 12.0-6.5 A. Redundant, hot-swappable power supplies.||2 x AC power: 100-24 0V, 50-60 Hz, 9.0-4.5 A. Redundant, hot-swappable power supplies.||Platform dependent|

 |Rack Support||19" Rack mount (2EIA Units)||Platform dependent|

 Qwilt’s QN software delivers the highest performance per rack unit of any other edge cache solutions, resulting in a smaller footprint than any competing solution.
 Unlike legacy solutions comprised of disparate detection, caching, and storage components, Qwilt’s QN does more with less by combining all required functionality into a single, integrated platform that requires a fraction of rack space and power consumption of competing products.

 5 Software-First SDN/NFV

-QN is SDN-based software optimized to run on readily available, off-the-shelf commodity systems, leveraging Moore’s law.
-By focusing our product development efforts on key Video Fabric software functionality – open video caching, delivery, and analysis – we created a best-of-breed software that can run either as a virtualized network function (NFV) or on bare metal COTS hardware.
+QN is SDN-based software optimized to run on readily available, off-the-shelf commodity systems, leveraging Moore’s Law.
+By focusing our product development efforts on key software functionality – open caching, delivery, and analysis – we created a best-of-breed software that can run either as a virtualized network function (NFV) or on bare metal hardware.
 As hardware continually improves and decreases in price over time, our customers enjoy the benefits of cutting-edge technology and deployment flexibility without the burden of hidden costs of custom hardware.